seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ## Testing

-### W3 Validators
+### Validators

-The W3C Markup Validator and W3C CSS Validator Services were used to validate the code used in the project to ensure there were no syntax errors.
+The W3C Markup Validator, W3C CSS Validator & JSHint Services were used to validate the code used in the project to ensure there were no syntax errors.
 <details><summary>W3C Markup Validator</summary>

 ![W3C Markup Validator Homepage Results](/docs/readme/validation/homepage-results.PNG)